mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 **Semi-Structured Data** : Information that has some structure - but allows for variation between entity instances (JSON)
 - could have a customer with 1 or multiple addresses
+    - Key-Value, Documents (JSON), graph db...
+- structure is not strict - often stored in noSQL dbs

 **Unstructured Data** : Text, pictures, video, audio, binary files...
+    - pretty much can only be stored in file storage
+    - block storage of data on disk through Azure Disks
+    - File Share through Azure Files (NFS) to share across multiple VMs
+    - Object storage to access data via API through Azure Blob Storage

 - **Data Stores** : store data in a format to record these details/events/info for further analysis
     - File Storage (object/block/file system)